The Real Adventures of Jonny Quest: Marketing

 Upper Deck Company used art, sketches, and plots from the first season to create a sixty-piece card collection.
 Turner also marketed Zebco fishing poles bearing the Quest logo.
 Kid Rhino produced a cassette audio adventure based on the episode "Return of the Anasazi".
 The show's credits advertised a soundtrack available from Rhino, never sold or otherwise promoted.
 Turner listed several products in a "Quest Adventure Value Pack" coupon catalogue.

 Marketers tied in classic Quest merchandise, launching a classic H-B promotion with Days Inn hotels, Planet Hollywood restaurants, and Little Debbie snack cakes and offering rebates for Cyber Insects and classic episodes.
 The marketing campaign culminated with the release of eight VHS Real Adventures season one episodes.
 Turner also released two episodes on laserdisc.
-Metropolitan newspapers worked with Turner to promote the videos through grab-bag give-aways.
-Turner sold merchandise through several international distributors, and expected to make a $60 million profit per year in the Asia-Pacific region alone.
+Metropolitan newspapers worked with Turner to promote the videos through grab-bag giveaways.
+Turner sold merchandise through several international distributors and expected to make a $60 million profit per year in the Asia-Pacific region alone.

-Savoy Brands International handled South American distribution, involving 750,000 retail outlets in Argentina, Chile, Peru, Guatemala, Honduras, Panama, Venezuela, Ecuador and Columbia.
-Turner debuted Quest at a cocktail party for the European Licensing Fair in late 1996, and released merchandise in Europe through 90,000 retail outlets over the next six months.
-Copyright Promotions Licensing Group handled lincensing in the United Kingdom.
+Savoy Brands International handled South American distribution, involving 750,000 retail outlets in Argentina, Chile, Peru, Guatemala, Honduras, Panama, Venezuela, Ecuador, and Columbia.
+Turner debuted Quest at a cocktail party for the European Licensing Fair in late 1996 and released merchandise in Europe through 90,000 retail outlets over the next six months.
+Copyright Promotions Licensing Group handled licensing in the United Kingdom.
 Turner ensured that the license agreements forbade retailers from discounting Quest items.
 The size of the marketing initiative left one newspaper reviewer wondering, "are [the Quests] back because they're too cool to die, or because they're too well known to be squandered as a licensing product?"
-Turner worried that the promotion might overhype the brand, and timed commercial rollouts over the life of the show.
+Turner worried that the promotion might overhype the brand and timed commercial rollouts over the life of the show.
 H-B chief Fred Seibert expected high sales and success: